MapServer/MapServer/mapscript/README.rst

 PHPMapScript
 ------------

-Source code, detailed installation instructions, and module API are located under mapscript/php.
+Source code, detailed installation instructions are located in the ``mapscript/php`` folder.
+Documentation can be found in the `PHP MapScript Documentation <https://www.mapserver.org/mapscript/php/index.html>`_ section.

 SWIG MapScript
 --------------

-Installation instructions are located in the individual languages directories such as mapscript/perl, mapscript/python.
+Installation instructions are located in the individual languages directories such as ``mapscript/perl``, ``mapscript/python``.

-The main MapScript SWIG interface file is mapscript/mapscript.i.
-This file includes specific class interface files from mapscript/swiginc and language specific code from the language directories.
+The main MapScript SWIG interface file is ``mapscript/mapscript.i``.
+This file includes specific class interface files from ``mapscript/swiginc`` and language specific code from the language directories.

 Note the **v8** folder contains files for `V8 MapScript Support <https://mapserver.org/installation/v8.html>`_.